Ihamfp/exppipes/readme.md

 ... is a mod-independant pipe system, similar to [LogisticsPipes](https://github.com/RS485/LogisticsPipes/tree/dev-mc1122) but with:
  * [OpenComputers](https://oc.cil.li/) support
  * Light models for blocks and items (not multi-kilobytes obj files I mean)
- * No next-gen, not working recipes
+ * No next-gen recipes
  * Not a single line of code stolen from Buildcraft

 *Wait a minute, this is just a incomplete and bad copy of Logistics Pipes ?*

 Yes.
 See above.

-Logistics Pipes is released under the [MMPL](https://www.mod-buildcraft.com/MMPL-1.0.txt) license, which mostly covers the code, thus I don't really know if I can release this mod on Curseforge of something.

-There will be some original ideas tho, I have a list somewhere...
+There will be some [original ideas](https://github.com/Firew0lf/exppipes/projects/2) tho.

 ## TODO List